sal55/langs/pcl8.md

 I have tried to make it so what whoever/whatever generated the IL, does not need to know how the ABI works, and can assume a pure stack machine where everything is manipulated by value.
 That would be the headache of the backend.

 But as noted above, there is currently some leakage.
-And the potentional difficulties are acknowledged with the SETCALL/SETARG hint instructions, to simplify the backend's job for ABIs like Win64 and SYS V.
+And the potential difficulties are acknowledged with the SETCALL/SETARG hint instructions, to simplify the backend's job for ABIs like Win64 and SYS V.

 One assumption that is made currently, is that function arguments are evaluated right-to-left.
 This should not matter; the back end could reorder them, but it is awkward.
 Alternately the PCL backend (the bit past the API) could be interrogated for such details.

 #### Startmx/Resetmx/Endmx

 These are necessary hints used when one of several paths is taken to evaluate some result.
-This is a 2-way example:
+This is a 2-way example in HLL syntax:
 ````
     (c | a | b)                  # select a or b depending on C
-     c ? a : e                   # in C syntax
+     c ? a : b                   # in C syntax
 ````
 (My HLLs have several such constructions and in general are N-way.)

 With a pure stack machine, the result will always be at the top of the stack whatever the path.
 But that is not the case with a register-based target; results may be in diverse registers.

-So `startmx resetmx endmx` are used to denote each path.
+So `startmx resetmx endmx` are used to mark each path.
 Example PCL for my `(c | a | b)` example, when all have i64 types:
 ````
-    startmx
+    startmx                                       Stack is ()
     load      c                          i64      Stack is (c)
     jumpf     L3                         i64      Stack is ()
     load      a                          i64      Stack is (a)